primaulia/challenge/README.md

 ### Validation assumed

-- `Menu` label and identifier must be present
+- All labels and identifiers must be present

+### Extra refactoring

+- Put the label and identifier standardizer within a concern ✅

 This README would normally document whatever steps are necessary to get the application up and running.